-In this article, we’ll give you a list and description of the 30 best plumbing tools to have on hand to serve homeowners and solve even the most complex plumbing problems as efficiently as possible and to give your customers a highly professional service and experience.
+In this article, we provide a list of the 32 best plumbing tools to have on hand to serve homeowners and solve even the most complex plumbing problems as efficiently as possible — giving your customers a highly professional service and experience.

-Essential hand tools to get the job done (wrenches, etc.)
+1. Essential hand tools to get the job done (wrenches, power tools, etc.)

-The first part of the list is focused on the practicalities of plumbing, while the second part lists a range of software tools from ServiceTitan that you can use to help you manage and operate your plumbing business.
+The first part of the list is focused on the practicalities of plumbing, while the second part lists a range of software tools from ServiceTitan that you can use to manage and operate your plumbing business

 Plumbing Hand Tools